 Ensure your writers understand how to put your brand voice into action

 You have defined your voice and tone, showing it in an easy-to-understand chart.
 How do you get everyone on board with using it?
 In order to get everyone on the same page, meet with the team, anyone who creates content or communications and walk them through the chart.
 Go through examples of content that hits the mark and show in real time how you would revise some existing content that is not reflective of the defined voice to realign to it.
 If possible, provide the team with a laminated or card-stock copy of the brand voice chart to keep at their desk for reference.
 Ensure an electronic version is also available.

 Revisit and revise the brand voice chart as the company changes over time

 A brand voice chart is not supposed to be a one time set it and forget it tool.
-As your brand messaging evolves or new competitors come into your market, it is crucial to take a look at the chart and refresh it with new examples.
+As your brand messaging evolves or new competitors come into your market, it is crucial to take a look at the chart.
+In response to this, refresh it with new examples.
 On a quarterly basis, convene your key content creators and communications to find out if any voice attributes have not been working well or are more aspirational than possible for whatever reason.
 For instance, many brands initially include ‘irreverence’, however find that many of their writers are uncomfortable flexing that muscle or that copy is consistently deleted by your key approvers.
 If that is the case, it may be time for a voice refresh or some new do’s and don’ts.

 With so much commotion on social media, it can be challenging to stand out.
 However, it is a lot easier to create a bad or forgettable experience that will leave your customers flocking for the unfollow button.
 When businesses develop and stick to a brand voice, social media interactions suddenly get easier.
-Ensure you work to promote your brand voice and have a clear vision of how everyone sees your brand.
+As a result, ensure you work to promote your brand voice and have a clear vision of how everyone sees your brand.